mohamedkaif356/Hotel-Management/README.md

 # Admin side
 * See the recent books of the particular room
-* Change the past booking of a particular room
+* See the past booking of a particular room

 # Client side
 * Login feature